PMBOK 8 Value Delivery Information Flow for PMP 2026

 Explanation: C is best because the scenario describes a value-delivery feedback signal, not just a team defect.
 Weak adoption affects benefit realization and should influence decisions above the team level.
 A delays a useful signal.
 B narrows reporting too far.
 D confuses delivery with value realization.

-After this section, move to the success-assessment page so the information-flow logic connects to the two ways PMBOK 8 judges success.
-When your practice misses come from treating reporting as local status only, use the free PMP 2026 practice preview on web and review whether the stronger answer moved the right signal to the right level.
+After this section, move to two kinds of success so the information-flow logic connects to the way PMBOK 8 judges success.
+PMExams explains the feedback logic for free.
+When your practice misses come from treating reporting as local status only, use the PMP 2026 practice page on external practice and review whether the stronger answer moved the right signal to the right level.